Lobster trap

 A lobster trap or lobster pot is a portable trap that traps lobsters or crayfish and is used in lobster fishing.
-In Scotland (chiefly in the north), the word creel is used to refer to a device used to catch lobsters and other crustaceans.
+In Scotland (chiefly in the north), the word creel was used to refer to a device used to catch lobsters and other crustaceans.
 A lobster trap can hold several lobsters.
-Lobster traps can be constructed of wire and wood, or metal and netting or rigid plastic.
+Lobster traps can be constructed of wire and wood, metal and netting, or rigid plastic.
 An opening permits the lobster to enter a tunnel of netting or other one-way device.
-Pots are sometimes constructed in two parts, called the "chamber" or "kitchen", where there is bait, and exits into the "parlour", which prevents escape.
+Pots are sometimes constructed in two parts, called the "chamber" or "kitchen", where there is bait, and exits into the "parlor", which prevents escape.
 Lobster pots are usually dropped to the sea floor, one or more at a time, sometimes up to 40 or more, and are marked by a buoy so they can be picked up later.